google.com, pub-4561644558305997, DIRECT, f08c47fec0942fa0 G-TPF18MCD2Y

 1 - 1

-Some call the 6th Card wager a sucker bet, but I feel like a sucker if I don’t play it.
-My bacon has been saved by the 6th card more times than I can count.
-Minimums for the 6th Card wager can start as low as $1, but many houses require a $5 minimum.
+Minimums for the 6 Card Bonus wager can start as low as $1, but many houses require a $5 minimum.
 They usually cap the bet at five times the minimum.
 That tells me that there is added value in that wager for players, or higher minimums would be permitted.
+As always, rules may vary by casino.

-6th Card Pay Table:
+6 Card Bonus Pay Table:

 HAND